-I'm Tracey Berg-Fulton.
+Hi there!
+I'm Tracey Berg-Fulton, and I'm the Web Manager at the National Kidney Foundation.
 I'm a creative technologist, and doer of things.
 What does that mean?
-It means I combine a love of making (and occasionally breaking) things, a passion for history, and a growing relationship with the web to build things for people.
+It means I combine a love of making things, overwhelming curiosity, and a healthy dose of "sure why not" to build things for people.
 I love to code, create, write, talk, and support users and teammates.

 Learning is a lifelong process, and I'm privileged to have the opportunity to learn and share my knowledge with Girl Develop It!
 Pittsburgh, where I voluteer as an instructor, organizer, and TA.
 Earlier in my curiosity voyage, I earned my BA at Otterbein University, and my graduate degree from the University of Glasgow.
 I also completed the Udacity Front End Web Development Nanodegree.